TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- importing & using images in editor
+	- Makes no sense to always automatically import all loadables recursively from the folder
+		- E.g. because we don't always want all official images imported
+	- Or does it?
+		- if we do, though, merely adding and removing an image may result in an error in editor
+	- Importer window
+		- Unimported on filesystem
+			- Import next to each folder and file
+		- Imported
+			- shows how many flavours use an image
+			- Un-importing requires to delete all using flavours
+				- Which in turn requires deletion of entities with that flavour

 - how do we reload viewables that will be stored in pool?
 	- do we simply compare object vectors?
 		- if order changes, that accounts for a change as well because ids must point to correct things